 It also enables single sign on, so customers don’t need to log in a second time on your membership site.

-For example if you wanted to sell a product with WooCommerce on Site A, and deliver access to a course on Site B, you would first set up your WooCommerce product to apply a tag, and then in your course use that same tag for auto-enrollment (for example with LearnDash or LifterLMS).
+For example if you wanted to sell a product with WooCommerce on Site A, and deliver access to a course on Site B, you would first set up your WooCommerce product to apply an access tag via WP Fusion, and then in your course use that same tag for auto-enrollment (for example with LearnDash or LifterLMS).

 You would then connect Site A to Site B using WP Remote Users Sync, and make sure that guest checkout is disabled in the WooCommerce settings.